peterjc/thapbi-pict/docs/examples/microalgal_mock/presence_absence.rst

 Trebouxia sp.
 CCAP 213/3                          14   0   4   3
 ================================================= ==== === === ==

-Very similar, but this time *Thalassiosira pseudonana* is missing with the default strict ``onebp`` classifier - and the authors did not report its absense.
+Very similar, but time *Thalassiosira pseudonana* is missing with the default strict ``onebp`` classifier - and the authors did not report its absence.
 The reason for this is discussed shortly.

 Open ``V8V9.samples.onebp.xlsx`` and focus on the mock community rows (yellow background).
 Again, in the following screen shot we have sorted the columns